 Norwegian Spirit, Sydney Harbour, New South Wales © Norwegian Cruise Line

-The best cruise in Australia for you
+The best Australian cruise for you

 Whether you’re seeking sea and sun, cultural experiences, remote adventure or simply ease of travel, there’s an Australian cruise for you.